How the Nervous, Endocrine, and Reproductive Systems Interact

 Pregnancy and Parturition

-- Neural Inputs: Oxytocin release from the pituitary, stimulated by neural signals, induces labor contractions.
+- Neural Inputs: Oxytocin release induces labor.

 Stress and Reproduction